-Recommendation: The appropriate rate structure for the water and wastewater systems' residential and non-residential class is a BFC/uniform gallonage charge rate structure.
-The BFC cost recovery percentage for the water system should be set at 40 percent.
-The residential wastewater monthly gallonage cap should be set at 6,000 gallons (6 kgals).
-The non-residential gallonage charge should be 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system should remain at 50 percent.
-(Bruce)
+The appropriate rate structure for the water and wastewater systems' residential and non-residential class is a BFC/uniform gallonage charge rate structure.
+The BFC cost recovery percentage for the water system is set at 40 percent.
+The residential wastewater monthly gallonage cap is set at 6,000 gallons (6 kgals).
+The non-residential gallonage charge is 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system will remain at 50 percent.

-Staff Analysis: The Commission approved rates for ACW consists of a single combined flat rate of \$15.71 per month for water and wastewater service.
-These rates were in effect prior to the Commission receiving jurisdiction in Polk County in 1996, and were grandfathered in Docket No. 981342-WS.
-During 2006, the utility installed water meters.
-In January 2007, all of the meters were in place and the utility began charging their customers rates not authorized by the Commission.
-Those rates consisted of the same combined flat rate structure of \$15.71 per month for water and wastewater service but with an additional charge of \$1.05 per kgal in excess of 5 kgal per month for water.
+We previously approved a single combined flat rate of \$15.71 per month for water and wastewater service for ACW.
+These rates were in effect prior to our receiving jurisdiction from Polk County in 1996.
+The rates were grandfathered in Docket No. 981342-WS.
+During 2006, the Utility installed water meters.
+In January 2007, all of the meters were in place and the Utility began charging their customers rates, some of which we did not authorize.
+Those rates consisted of the same combined flat rate structure of \$15.71 per month for water and wastewater service, but with an additional charge of \$1.05 per kgal in excess of 5 kgal per month for water.

-The flat rate structure previously approved by the Commission is not considered a conservation-oriented rate structure because it does not send appropriate price signals to customers who consume large amounts of water.
-Therefore, in order to promote the goal of eliminating water rate structures that discourage conservation, staff recommends that the current flat rate structure be discontinued.
+The flat rate structure we previously approved is not considered a conservation-oriented rate structure because it does not send appropriate price signals to customers who consume large amounts of water.
+Therefore, to promote the goal of eliminating water rate structures that discourage conservation, we are discontinuing the current flat rate structure for ACW.

-Water Rates: Over the past few years, the Water Management Districts have requested whenever possible that an inclining block rate structure be implemented.
-This type of rate structure sends increasingly strong price signals as customers consume larger quantities of water.
+Over the past few years, the Water Management Districts have requested that, whenever possible, an inclining block rate structure be implemented.
+This type of rate structure sends increasingly strong price signals to customers that consume larger quantities of water.
 In this case, however, because of the Utility's flat rate structure, the detailed billing data needed to implement an inclining block rate structure is not available.
-Therefore, staff recommends that a BFC/uniform gallonage rate structure be approved for the residential rate class.
+Therefore, a BFC/uniform gallonage rate structure is approved for the residential rate class.
 This rate structure is considered a conservation-oriented rate structure because customers' bills increase as their consumption increases.

-The traditional BFC/uniform gallonage charge rate structure has been the Commission's water rate structure of choice for nonresidential classes.
+The traditional BFC/uniform gallonage charge rate structure has been our water rate structure of choice for nonresidential classes.
 This is consistent with Rule 25-30.436(6) F.A.C.
-The uniform gallonage charge should be calculated by dividing the total revenues to be recovered through the gallonage charge by the total of gallons attributable to all rate classes.
-This should be the same methodology used to determine the general service gallonage charge in this case.
-With this methodology, non-residential customers would continue to pay their fair share for the cost of service.
+The uniform gallonage charge shall be calculated by dividing the total revenues to be recovered through the gallonage charge by the total of gallons attributable to all rate classes.
+This shall be the same methodology used to determine the general service gallonage charge in this case.
+With this methodology, non-residential customers continue to pay their fair share for the cost of service.